FREE U.S. SHIPPING ON ALL POSTER ORDERS — MUSEUM-QUALITY PRINTS

 TL;DR — For Collectors

-• First Western ski manufacturer in Eastern Bloc (Bulgaria, 1981); first "one-stop supplier" offering complete ski ecosystem (1989)
+• Known For: First Western ski manufacturer in Eastern Bloc (Bulgaria, 1981); first "one-stop supplier" offering complete ski ecosystem (1989)

-• Highly collectible for Austrian heritage, racing pedigree, and technological innovation—especially early wooden models and Figl short skis
+• Why It Matters: Highly collectible for Austrian heritage, racing pedigree, and technological innovation — especially early wooden models and Figl short skis

 As ATOMIC celebrates its 70th anniversary in 2025, the brand's journey from a tiny Austrian workshop to a global powerhouse in skiing innovation stands as one of the most compelling stories in ski history.
 The story begins in 1955 in the heart of the Austrian Alps, in the small town of Wagrain, where a 23-year-old wheelwright named Alois Rohrmoser decided to try his hand at making skis.